 Send to Review: Moves the submission on to the next stage.

 Accept and Skip Review: Skips the Review Stage and moves the submission directly into Copyediting.

 Decline Submission: Rejects the submission before going through the review process.
 The submission would then be archived.

-Although in this example, the editor assigned a section editor, it would also be possible for the editor to assign herself to the submission.
+Although in this example, the editor assigned a section editor, it would also be possible for the editor to assign themselves to the submission.

-Now that the Section Editor has been assigned, she can login and view her dashboard.
+Now that the Section Editor has been assigned, they can login and view their dashboard.
 The submission can be found at the top of the My Assigned queue.

 Clicking on the article title opens the full submission record.

-It is not required, but the Section Editor could reply to the Pre-Review Discussion to inform the editor that she will be proceeding with the assignment.
+It is not required, but the Section Editor could reply to the Pre-Review Discussion to inform the editor that they will be proceeding with the assignment.

-If the Section Editor has any questions for the author, she can use the Pre-Review Discussions.
+If the Section Editor has any questions for the author, they can use the Pre-Review Discussions.

-Once the Section Editor is satisfied that the submission is appropriate for the journal, she can select the Send to Review button to move the submission to the next stage.
+Once the Section Editor is satisfied that the submission is appropriate for the journal, they can select the Send to Review button to move the submission to the next stage.